Auldbrass Plantation: Interior

-The plantation house's other rooms are also arranged around the brick fireplace and have irregular shapes.
+The plantation house's other rooms are also arranged around the living room's fireplace shaft and have irregular shapes.
 These rooms include a study, which later became a dining room; two bedrooms; and two bathrooms.
 Both of the bedrooms face east and have their own doors from the outside.
 Each of the rooms originally had a fireplace with a tall, shallow hearth to allow the fires to be built vertically.
 After the Stevens family sold the house, the hearths in some of these rooms were modified to allow larger fires.
-The original designs of the fireplaces were restored in the late 20th century.
+The original designs of the fireplaces were restored by Silver in the late 20th century.
 In addition, steel plates were installed in the bedrooms to reinforce the roof; these steel plates are covered by wooden boards, which also conceal mechanical equipment and ducts.
 Throughout the house are screens, which were originally intended for speakers but were repurposed to accommodate ducts for a heating, ventilation, and air conditioning system.

-The original plans called for a kitchen in the plantation house, but the plans were subsequently modified so that the kitchen was located in a separate, connected pavilion instead.
-The kitchen itself was originally supposed to be a breakfast room, but Wright enlarged the space into a full kitchen.
-The breezeway leading to the kitchen was originally an open-air space, but glass walls were installed during Silver's renovation.
-There was a grill in the breezeway, which was later moved.
+The original plans called for a kitchen in the plantation house, but the plans were subsequently modified so that the kitchen was located in a separate, connected pavilion.
+The pavilion kitchen was originally supposed to be a breakfast room before Wright enlarged the space into a full kitchen.
+The breezeway leading to the kitchen was originally an open-air space, but glass walls were installed during Silver's renovation to enclose it.
+There was a barbecue grill in the breezeway, which was later moved.